learnk8s/learnk8s.io/src/k8bit/content.md

 12031
 ```

-You can think about the `resourceVersion` number as the x-axis on a timeline.
+You can think about the `resourceVersion` number as a number that increments every time you type a command or a resource is created.

-As objects are created in the cluster, the number is increased.

 The same number can be used to retrieve the state of the cluster in a given point in time.